 Fertigation is a widely used farming practice.
 The fertigation technique allows growers to save time, resources, and efforts by completing two events at a time: fertilization and irrigation.
-Customization of modern fertigation systems and innovative satellite-based software enable pinpoint variable rate fertilizer (VRF) applications.
+Customization of modern fertigation systems and innovative satellite-based software enable pinpointing variable rate fertilizer (VRF) applications.
 The most efficient method is drip fertigation that reduces inputs and delivers nutrients to the root zone.
 The technology is suitable for farm enterprises of any size since there are large and small-scale fertigation systems, with manual or fully automated control.

 In fertigation, liquid fertilizers are delivered to plants with irrigation.
 Compared to traditional fertilization methods, the fertigation technique proves to be more efficient.
 In particular, benefits of fertigation include: